north/Style-Prototypes/README.md

 ## Customizing Prototype Styling

-Style Prototypes comes with a partial, `_prototype.scss`, that can be imported and used to custom style the prototype CSS.
+Style Prototypes comes with a partial, `_style-prototype.scss`, that can be imported and used to custom style the prototype CSS.
 Or you can just write your own!